redbadger/crux/docs/src/part-2/shell/ios.md

 {{#include ../../../../examples/weather/apple/WeatherApp/WeatherApp.swift:start}}
 ```

-Four lines that matter: construct the bridge, construct the `Core` with it, wire up an `updater`, and send `Event::Start` to kick the lifecycle.
+Five lines: construct the bridge, build the `Core`, bind it to SwiftUI state, wire up an `updater`, and send `Event::Start` to kick the lifecycle.
 After that, the core starts fetching the API key and favourites — everything we described in chapter 3.

 ## The FFI bridge